We asked John McAteer, Google's retail director, to fill us in:

 Q: What are the biggest misunderstandings that marketers and retailers have about millionaires?

 A: There's this deep-seated conviction that the wealthy are very idle people--a sort of "ladies who lunch" crowd.
 They often don't understand just how time-poor their rich customers are--90% of millionaires in our survey work, and often at very demanding jobs.

-Q: So when do they shop?
+Q: So when

 A: Whenever they have time--and usually on the Internet.
 Nearly all of the millionaires interviewed--94%--say they have made a luxury purchase online in the last six months.
 And you have all these high-end stores spending so much to create a great in-store experience, yet 56% of the millionaires actually prefer shopping at a retailer's Web site to visiting the store.
 Millionaires are also more likely to use department store Web sites and luxury brand Web sites than affluents.

 Q: How else are they different from affluents?